 - Say, ‘Subhaana Rabbiy-al-Aalaa’ three times.
 It means ‘Glory be to my Lord, the Highest’.

 - Sit up saying ‘Allahu Akbar’.
 Rest the palms of your hands on your knees.
 Sit on the flat of your left foot, as you keep the toes of the right foot pointing forward.
-Women have to lean on their left hip and have to point the toes of both feet towards the right side.
+Women have to lean on their left hip and have to point the toes of both feet toward the right side.

 - After a few moments, return back into prostration saying ‘Allahu Akbar’